 A.9.
 Payments to Respondents

-For youth who participate in a focus group, a $25 gift card will be provided as a token of appreciation for the time commitment associated with their participation.
-In previous studies, providing a gift card as a thank you has been essential for obtaining a strong response rate for focus groups.
+For youth who participate in a focus group or interview, a $25 gift card will be provided as a token of appreciation for the time commitment associated with their participation.
+In previous studies, providing a gift card as a thank you has been essential for obtaining a strong youth response rate for focus groups.

 A.10.
 Assurance of Confidentiality